-Brucellosis is an infectious disease caused by the Brucella abortus bacterium affecting some elk herds in the Greater Yellowstone Area.
-The presence of this disease in Montana elk herds is primarily a concern because infected elk can act as a reservoir for transmission to livestock.
+Brucellosis is a zoonotic infectious disease caused by the Brucella abortus bacterium affecting some elk herds in the Greater Yellowstone Area.
+The presence of this disease in Montana elk herds is primarily a concern because infected elk can act as a reservoir for transmission to livestock, and the disease is highly regulated in livestock because of zoonotic risk to humans.
 Naive elk and cattle may experience a high rate of abortion (Thorne et al. 1978); however, brucellosis is not considered a direct threat to the sustainability of elk herds in Montana.
-We found no serological evidence of exposure to B. abortus in female elk sampled in the Tobacco Root Mountains study area.
+We found no serological evidence of exposure to brucellosis in female elk sampled in the Pioneer Mountains study area.